Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/bitwise-operator-visualization/README.md

 import seaborn as sns
 ```

-We begin with creating a `DataFrame` to house a range of integers of our choosing, mimicking a cartesian grid.
+We begin with creating a `DataFrame` whose rows and columns contain a range of integers of our choosing.
 Our function will take in two arguments for a minimum and maximum value, and a third for the operation to perform.

 ```python
 def bitwise_table(min_term, max_term, operation):